 We always register your child’s immunisation details with the Australian Immunisation Register (AIR).
 This means that your child’s immunisation details are kept up to date and accessible to you through the MyGov website.

-You can view our Immunisation calendar below, for a convenient day or evening session throughout the municipality.
+View our 2017/2018 Immunisation Calendar(PDF, 234KB) for a convenient day or evening session throughout the municipality.
 No appointment is necessary.

 Immunisation for babies and children

 Melton City Council will follow the Immunisation Schedule Victoria.
 Your baby cannot be immunised any earlier than 6 weeks of age.
 In most cases, your child can still be immunised if they have a cold or a cough.

 When you attend a Council immunisation session please bring your child’s health book and Medicare details.
 On arrival to our session, please take a number at the entry and take a seat until our council staff member, calls your number.

 If you have any questions regarding immunisation, our nurses will be able to assist.
 It is important to note that you will be asked to wait for 15 minutes post immunisation to ensure the wellbeing of the person vaccinated.

 If your child was immunised overseas, we can upload copies of your child’s immunisation records onto AIR (Australian Immunisation Register).
 However, your child may require catch-up vaccinations to get up-to-date with the Victorian Immunisation schedule.
 Please contact our Environmental Health team on 9747 7200, who will be able to assist.

 The Legislation requires all children enrolling in early childhood and care services to be up to date with their vaccinations or to have an approved exemption.
 This includes long day care, kindergarten, occasional care and family day care.